BipulRaman/AboutBihar/docs/index.md

 ## Mission and Vision

-This is an open-source project which will be an Initiative to digitally document cultural and geographical heritage of Bihar.
+This is an open-source project which is basically an Initiative to digitally document cultural and natural heritage of Bihar.
+Intent of this website is to create a Brand of Bihar to promote tourism and investments in the state.

 ## Contribution

-Software Engineering is already completed for the project, as you see the portal is live.
+Software Engineering of the Portal is already completed.
+Continuous improvement will continue to happen.
-This will be a community driven portal.
-Anyone can come and contribute.
-There will be an approval system to ensure the authenticity and quality of the article.
+This is a community driven portal.
+Anyone can come and contribute via GitHub.
+There will be an approval system (PR Review) to ensure the authenticity and quality of the article.

-> [!NOTE]
+One can also send article / suggestions via [Email](mailto:aboutbihar@bipul.in).

-> We need information contributors / editors to add pages and articles there.
+We need information contributors / editors to add pages and articles there.
 Information type would be the details on festival / food / culture / geographical entity of Bihar.

-If you are interested to contribute, Please drop an email at aboutbihar@bipul.in with your formal introduction.
+**If you are interested to contribute, Please drop an [Email](mailto:aboutbihar@bipul.in) with your formal introduction.**

 ## Future Plans